 How to read it Points further to the right indicate faster velocity; higher points indicate accelerating interest.

-What it suggests here Trending quickly right now, and momentum is heating up.
+What it suggests here Trending quickly right now, and momentum is building.